Dalmatian Italians: Austrian Empire (1815–1918)

 In 1867, the Empire was reorganized as the Austro-Hungarian Empire.
 Fiume (Rijeka) and the Kingdom of Croatia-Slavonia were assigned to the Hungarian part of the Empire, while Dalmatia and Istria remained in the Austrian part.
 The Unionist faction won the elections in Dalmatia in 1870, but they were prevented from following through with the merge with Croatia and Slavonia due to the intervention of the Austrian imperial government.

-The Austrian century was a time of decline for the Dalmatian Italians.
-Starting from the 1840s, large numbers of the Italian minority were passively croatized, or had emigrated as a consequence of the unfavorable economic situation.
+The Austrian century was a time of decline for the Dalmatian Italians, due to deitalianization of previously italianized Slavs, emigration, assimilation, and political pressure by other rising nations.
+Some Italian-speaking people were passively croatized.

-The Italian linguist Matteo Bartoli calculated that Italian was the primary spoken language by 33% of the Dalmatian population in 1803.
-Bartoli's evaluation was followed by other claims that Auguste de Marmont, the French Governor General of the Napoleonic Illyrian Provinces commissioned a census in 1814–1815 which found that Dalmatian Italians comprised 29 percent of the total population of Dalmatia.
-According to Austrian censuses, the Dalmatian Italians formed 12.5% of the population in 1865, but this was reduced to 2.7% in 1910.
+There were claims that Auguste de Marmont, the French Governor General of the Napoleonic Illyrian Provinces commissioned a census in 1814–1815 which found that Dalmatian Italians comprised 29 percent of the total population of Dalmatia.
+According to Austrian censuses, the Italian-speaking people represented 12.5% of the population in 1865, but this was reduced to 2.7% in 1910.
+In Dalmatia there was a constant decline in the Italian population, in a context of repression that also took on violent connotations.
+During this period, Austrians carried out an aggressive anti-Italian policy through a forced Slavization of Dalmatia.

+The Italian population in Dalmatia was concentrated in the major coastal cities.
+In the city of Split in 1890 there were 1,971 Dalmatian Italians (9% of the population), in Zadar 7,672 (27%), in Šibenik 1,090 (5%), in Kotor 646 (12%) and in Dubrovnik 356 (3%).

 In 1909, Italian lost its status as the official language of Dalmatia in favor of Croatian only (previously both languages were recognized): thus Italian could no longer be used in the public and administrative sphere.